SACGF/shariant_docs/docs/integration/api/classification_post.md

 `"delete": true`

 Withdrawn records:
-Can be "unwithdrawn" with a subseqeunt submission for the id that doesn't have `"delete": true`.
+Can be "unwithdrawn" with a subsequent submission for the ID that doesn't have `"delete": true`.
 Do not show up in exports.
-Do not show up in classification searches.
+Do not show up in classification searches (unless searching for the ID).
 Do not count towards discordance calculations.
-Will still be accessible using their id, and will still appear in historical discordance reports that they were previously involved in.
+Will still be accessible using their ID, and will still appear in historical discordance reports that they were previously involved in.

 ## Bulk POST
 To perform multiple operations in one call, simply post a JSON array instead of a dictionary, e.g.